simsam8/idd-solafune/report/report.md

 ### Training process

-We train each model for 200 epochs, evaluating on the validation set every 5 epochs.
+We train each model for 200 epochs, evaluating on the validation set every five epochs.
 The final version of the model we keep, is the one that achieves the highest f1 score throughout training.

 ### Model selection